 Looking for a new and trendy side dish for spring?
-Try roasted radishes.
-They’re on the list of food trends for 2015.
+Mix radishes into your carrots!
+Or just try air fried radishes.
 Really!

 Who knew that this vibrant-colored vegetable, that pops up so easily in a garden (even for a brown thumb like me) would be so tasty when caramelized in the oven?
 They are good for so much more than just a pretty salad garnish!